IPS-LMU/The-EMU-SDMS-Manual/_book/emuDB.md

 ### Link definitions

 An essential and very powerful conceptual and structural element of any `emuDB` is its hierarchy.
 Using hierarchical structures is highly recommended but not a must.
 Hierarchical annotations allow for complex, rich data modeling and are often cleaner representations of the annotations at hand.
 As Chapter \@ref(chap:annot-struct-mod) contains in-depth explanations of the annotation modeling capabilities of the EMU-SDMS and Chapter \@ref(chap:querysys) shows how these structures can be queried using `emuR`'s query mechanics, this chapter will omit an explanation of hierarchical annotation structures.
-R Example \@ref(rexample:emuDB-addLinkDef) shows how a `ONE_TO_MANY` relationship between the `Word` and `Phonetic` in the form of a link definition is added to an `emuDB`.
+The following R code shows how a `ONE_TO_MANY` relationship between the `Word` and `Phonetic` in the form of a link definition is added to an `emuDB`.

 ```r